-- A. A detailed description of the self-insurance pool's plan of operations which shall include at a minimum: (1) facilities to manage the pool, (2) administration and claims servicing arrangements, (3) custodial and investment management services, (4) types of coverages and applicable limits, (5) reinsurance structure, (6) underwriting rules and procedures, (7) medical treatment plan, (8) safety and loss control plan, and (9) qualifications and standards of membership. - B. A feasibility study prepared by a qualified actuary projecting future loss experience and premium levels required to fund minimum surplus and initial operations.
+A. A detailed description of the self-insurance pool's plan of operations which shall include at a minimum:

-- C. Executed pooling agreement which shall comply with § 8-44-205, C.R.S. and this regulation. - D. Five-year financial projection of the pool's operations. - E. Specimen of proposed reinsurance agreements and evidence of coverage in the form of binder, placement slip or other document properly executed and authorized. - F. Fidelity bond. - G. Completed application for certificate of authority accompanied by an application processing fee of one thousand five hundred dollars (\$1,500), which shall represent the cost of review and processing of the proposal including the organizational examination. - H. Composition of the pool's board of directors, officers and principal employees including biographical affidavits for all such persons. - I. Conflict of interest policy and executed conflict of interest statements. - J. Investment policy and guidelines which define investment authority. - K. Custodial, investment, and safekeeping agreement(s), which shall conform to Colorado regulations. - L. Executed management, claims management, investment, custodial, and safekeeping agreements.
-Other agreements shall be made available at the request of the Commissioner.
+- 1. Facilities to manage the pool; - 2.
+Administrative and claims servicing arrangements; - 3.
+Custodial and investment management services; - 4.
+Types of coverages and applicable limits; - 5.
+Reinsurance structure: - 6.
+Underwriting rules and procedures; - 7.
+Medical treatment plan; - 8.
+Safety and loss control plan; and - 9.
+Qualifications and standards of membership. - B. A feasibility study prepared by a qualified actuary projecting future loss experience and premium levels required to fund minimum surplus and initial operations. - C. Executed pooling agreement which shall comply with § 8-44-205, C.R.S., and this regulation. - D. Five-year financial projection of the pool's operations. - E. Specimen of proposed reinsurance agreements and evidence of coverage in the form of binder, placement slip or other document properly executed and authorized. - F. Fidelity bond. - G. Completed application for certificate of authority accompanied by an application processing fee of one thousand five hundred dollars (\$1,500), which shall represent the cost of review and processing of the proposal including the organizational examination. - H. Composition of the pool's board of directors, officers and principal employees including biographical affidavits for all such persons. - I. Conflict of interest policy and executed conflict of interest statements. - J. Investment policy and guidelines which define investment authority. - K. Custodial, investment, and safekeeping agreements(s), which shall conform to Colorado regulations. - L. Executed management, claims management, investment, custodial, and safekeeping agreements.

-For each contract service provider referenced in the application, a detailed description of the expertise and qualifications of these providers including the expertise and qualifications of their personnel must be submitted.

-M. Additional information as necessary pursuant to § 8-44-205, C.R.S., to determine whether or not proper insurance techniques and procedures will be followed.
+Other agreements shall be made available at the request of the Commissioner. - For each contract service provider referenced in the application, a detailed description of the expertise and qualifications of these providers including the expertise and qualifications of their personnel must be submitted. - M. Additional information as necessary pursuant to § 8-44-205, C.R.S., to determine whether or not proper insurance techniques and procedures will be followed.